lohjine/opencaptcha/concepts.md

 ### Description

 The challenge involves reading a word in an image, or solving a simple math problem in an audio clip, and submitting the word.
+The visual task of copying a word is easier than solving a math problem, but the audio task of transcribing a spoken word can be very difficult depending on the word, and solving a math problem is easier.

 ### Why it works